Time Periods

 Around January 1950, when India was declared a Republic, Chetan screened Neecha Nagar at Rashtrapati Bhavan at the behest of the-then Prime Minister Jawaharlal Nehru.
 Despite this, the film never got a proper commercial release.
 No distributor was interested in an experimental film.
 Later, Chetan even begrudgingly added a couple of song and dance items at the insistence of the financier.
 But the film was never commercially exhibited in the theatre.

-Taxi Driver, third project with Navketan but this time he made it a romantic comedy.
+Chetan's second Navketan venture Aandhiyan, starring Dev Anand , Kalpana Kartik and Nimi, was based on a real incident which came out in the papers.
+Sarod maestro Ustad Ali Akbar Khan debuted as a composer with the film.
+This was the second time Chetan was employing a classical musician as the music director, after Pandit Ravi Shankar.
+The film fared better than Navketan's maiden venture but the film that turned its fortunes was Taxi Driver (1954), Chetan Anand's third film under the Navketan banner.
+It was a breezy romantic comedy, unlike the first two films.
 Vijay Anand/ Goldie, long-time waiting in the wings, debuted as a writer with the film.
 In this manner, Chetan gave both his brothers a shot at writing for his films.
 His wife Uma was the co-writer.
 Music director S.D.
 Burman went on to win a Filmfare award for the film.
-Taxi Driver went on to be a raging success, Chetan's first and one of Navketan's biggest box office triumphs of this period.
+Taxi Driver was a raging success, Chetan's first and one of Navketan's biggest box office triumphs of this period.

 The Sino-Indian War left a deep impact on Chetan Anand, who saw himself as a nationalist and a patriot.
 He began to conceive India's first war film.
 But the sheer scale made it prohibitive to pull off.
 Chetan turned to his wife Uma, whose friend was a niece of Pratatp Singh Kairon, acknowledged as the architect of modern Punjab.
-Kairon was close to Nehru.
 He listened to the concept and agreed to secure financial support.
-Haqeeqat had an ensemble cast, bringing together Balraj Sahni, Dharmendra, Jayant, Sanjay Khan, Sudhir, Vijay Anand and several others.
+Haqeeqat (1964) had an ensemble cast, bringing together Balraj Sahni, Dharmendra, Jayant, Sanjay Khan, Sudhir, Vijay Anand and several others.
 Priya Rajvansh was introduced, and music was by Madan Mohan.
 Both the film and its music was a resounding success.
-With the film, Chetan also launched his own banner, Himalaya Films.
+With Haqeeqat, Chetan also launched his own banner, Himalaya Films.

 Navketan was completing 25 years, and Chetan was asked to return and direct one more film for Dev's production house.
 They ended up making two films together, one for Navketan, Jaaneman - which was a remake of Taxi Driver - and one for Himalaya Films, Sahib Bahadur - which was a remake of Afsar.
 Amitabh Bachchan, then a relatively young actor, was signed on for Sahib Bahadur, but later replaced with Dev.